dataiku/dataiku-contrib/salesforce/README.md

 ## Alternative configuration

 You can obtain the JSON token outside of Dataiku DSS (step 3 of the set-up).
 Basically, you need to authenticate with the [Username-Password OAuth Authentication Flow](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_username_password_oauth_flow.htm).
-You store the JSON in a file and your reference this file in the datasets settings.
+You store the JSON in a file and you reference this file in the datasets settings.

 For example, you can run the following Python code in a cron task.